UMASH Pilot Projects Request for Proposals

 - Builds capacity among new investigators: The funds provided by this program are intended to encourage new investigators in the field of agricultural safety and health and create new partnerships that will develop innovative ideas.

-- Is likely to lead to further activities that will address the NIOSH NORA objectives for agriculture: Greater weight will be given to projects that have the potential for being developed into proposals for more substantial funding, based on preliminary results from this research grant.
+- Develops innovative projects in agricultural safety and health that have a high probability of obtaining additional funding: Greater weight will be given to projects that have the potential for being developed into proposals for more substantial funding, based on preliminary results from this research grant.

 - Budget: The budget should be appropriate to complete the scope of the work proposed.